 Knowing how to choose a carrier oil is important.

 Rice Bran Oil-extracted from rice during the milling process, this clear oil has no scent of it’s own and is quickly absorbed by the skin.
-Also used in culinary applications, rice bran oil is becoming common in natural care products. (get it here)
+Also used in culinary applications, rice bran oil is becoming common in natural care products.

-While this is by no means the entire list of all carrier oils available, these are some of the most common and easily affordable oils on the market.
+While this is by no means the complete list of all carrier oils available, these are some of the most common and easily affordable oils on the market.

-You can find most of these oils in your local grocery or health food store, or online. (each one is linked to where I purchase it)
+You can find most of these oils in your local grocery or health food store, or even online. (each one is linked to where I purchase it)

 Which carrier oil would you use most often?